Back to Blogs

 The risk is real.
 The risk is closer than it appears.

-How to Use Driver Scores to Your Advantage
+Using Driver Scores to Coach Your Team

 Why spend all this time calculating if you don’t know how to use these scores?
 Evaluating your drivers’ safety in a quantifiable way has a wide variety of uses.